 Midsummer, the viewing platform that overlooks the lake gets very, very busy.
 Peyto Lake is the third most visited lake in Banff, after Moraine Lake and Lake Louise.

-You should be prepared to share Peyto Lake with hordes of tourists from bus tours and just about every other visitor to the park.
+You should be prepared to share Peyto Lake with hordes of tourists from bus tours and just about every other visitor to the park between 9am and 6pm.
 The crowding does make it difficult to take in the views.
-However the new renovations from Parks Canada should help alleviate these issues.
+However the new renovations from Parks Canada should help alleviate these issues as there is now a wide path and a large observation deck to take in Peyto Lake.
+Arriving first thing in the morning before 8am or in the evening after 7pm will ensure you have a quieter experience in the summer.
+In the winter, you can visit Peyto Lake nearly anytime and have a quiet experience.

-Before reaching the viewpoint, several braided trails cut through the trees to the right.
-Walk down this hill until you reach the opening with unobscured views.
+There are also a few hidden viewpoints that you’ve probably seen on Instagram and in this article.
+To find those before reaching the main viewpoint, you’ll see several braided trails cut through the trees to the right.
+Walk down this hill until you reach the opening with unobscured views and a few large rocks to prop yourself up on.
 This is likely where you’ve seen the majority of photos from the lake.
 It’s prevalent on Instagram.
-The terrain here is pretty hazardous with lots of drops and loose rock so mind your step.
+The terrain here is pretty hazardous, with lots of drops and loose rock, so mind your step if you choose to venture this way, although we do not recommend it.

 As always, a great way to avoid crowds is to arrive in the early morning or evening.
-Even in midsummer, we’ve managed to catch the sunset at the viewpoint by ourselves, granted that’s typically at 10:00 p.m.
-The later into the shoulder season you go the fewer crowds you will see.
-Visit in mid November and you may be the only one at Peyto Lake!
+Even in midsummer, we’ve managed to catch sunrise and sunset at the viewpoint by ourselves, granted that’s typically at 7:00am or 10:00 p.m. when the lake isn’t its beautifully blue color.
+The later into the shoulder season you go, the fewer crowds you will see.
+Visit Banff in mid-November and you may be the only one at Peyto Lake!

-Hiking past the Peyto Lake Observation point is recommended to get different views of the beautiful lake.
-Bow Summit is popular hike in the summer.
+Hiking past the Peyto Lake Observation Point is recommended to get different views of the beautiful lake.
+Bow Summit is a popular hike in the summer.
 In the winter, park visitors can still snowshoe or ski tour above the viewpoint for the classic vantage point.

 Can You Hike Down to Peyto Lake?

 We don’t recommend hiking down to Peyto Lake unless you are looking for a way to fill your time, as the view is far better from above.
-Once you are down at Peyto Lake you can take a dip, or just enjoy the views before hiking back up.
+At the Peyto Lake lakeshore, the lake looks like any other lake in the Rockies, so I recommend picking another one to dip your toes in instead – Bow Lake is just around the corner.
+If you want a beautiful blue and quiet lake to enjoy, we recommend hiking to Sherbrooke Lake in Yoho or Hector Lake in Banff.
+Once you are down at Peyto Lake, you can take a dip, or just enjoy the views before hiking back up.

 Can You Swim in Peyto Lake?

 You can swim in any of the Canadian Rockies lakes, but the question is, do you really want to?
-Peyto Lake is a glacial-fed lake meaning it is just above freezing.
+Peyto Lake is a glacial-fed lake, meaning it is just above freezing.
 It rarely gets above 5C.
-That means you’re likely only going to stay in for a few minutes at most – even in the heat of summer!
+That means you’ll likely only stay in for a few minutes at most – even in the heat of summer!

 The best time to visit Peyto Lake is from June to September.
 The Peyto Lake Lookout is open year-round, unlike Moraine Lake, and is most popular to visit in the summer.